97 Mortimer Street

 0208 964 5831 / 07948 733 640

-Anxiety, depression, stress, trauma specialist, founder of empathy zone helpline and BACP registered therapeutic counsellor working in Kensington and Wandsworth with individuals, adolescents and couples.
+Anxiety, depression, stress, trauma specialist, founder of empathy zone helpline and BACP registered therapeutic counsellor practicing in central/west London and Wandsworth with adults and adolescents.

 Since 2010 I have been providing therapeutic sessions via my private practice – Empathy Zone.
 I have a number of published articles evidencing my therapeutic effectiveness which you can read on my website.
-As a columnist for the bimonthly online magazine Hub of the South, I enjoy promoting the word, work and wonder of empathy.
+As a one time columnist for the bimonthly online magazine Hub of the South, I enjoyed promoting the word, work and wonder of empathy.